 Welcome to API’s Mental Health Reset series, a continuation of the Leadership Reset Series from earlier this year.
 I’m Sam Ragland, vice president of Journalism Programs and evangelist for healthy journalists.
 It has been a very fast year.
-Instead of grinding at half-strength, I’ll ask that you take these next five Mondays of July to work through some leadership challenges that will directly and positively impact your mental health, and by proxy, the health and well-being of your team.
+Instead of grinding at half-strength, I’ll ask that you take time to work through some leadership challenges that will directly and positively impact your mental health, and by proxy, the health and well-being of your team.

 Multitasking is killing your mental capacity.
 Here’s how to adjust.

 Let’s start with the concept of attentional residue.
 I like to explain attentional residue with Velcro.
 There’s a rough side and a fabric side, and when you disconnect them, almost undoubtedly, a strand of the fabric will be left on the rough side.
 The same is true with your mental and emotional capacity as you task-switch (don’t get me started on the lie that is multitasking).
 A piece of you is left with each task you start, are interrupted by or don’t complete.

 I know the news cycle often demands that we live amid loose ends.
 But when the news cycle doesn’t demand this, we should shift out of quickly (and incompletely) task-switching into a more mindfully-paced day where we work on a couple of things through completion instead of several things left unfinished.

 If you want to end 2023 stronger, with more mental energy and deeper focus than you have right now, I need you to get familiar with attentional residue and how you, yourself, may be your own most detrimental distraction.